Charles Ali

-Charles Ali (born August 23, 1984) is an Americsn former professional football player who was a fullback for the Cleveland Browns of the National Football League (NFL).
+Charles Ali (born August 23, 1984) is an American former professional football player who was a fullback for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Arkansas-Pine Bluff Golden Lions and was signed by the Browns as an undrafted free agent in 2007.

 Aliwas also a member of the New York Sentinels, Baltimore Ravens, Arizona Cardinals, and Sacramento Mountain Lions.

 College career

 Ali attended the University of Arkansas at Pine Bluff, where he started at linebacker/defensive end but made the switch to fullback.
 He was a business management major.

 Professional career

 Cleveland Browns

 After the Browns' last preseason game in 2007, Ali survived the final roster cut becoming backup to fullback Lawrence Vickers.
 Ali was the only undrafted free agent to make the team out of camp.
 He made his NFL debut versus the Cincinnati Bengals on September 16.
 He was cut by the Browns during the final roster cut-down on September 5, 2009.